-- Discretionary Unrestricted Spend
+- Discretionary Expenses

 - Toys / Games

-How To Budget – Step 3: Begin to input numbers into a new budget.
+Budgeting – Step 3: Begin to input numbers into a new budget.

 This allocation figure takes the difference between the take-home pay and all of the savings and expenses allocated.
-We need to allocate 100% of our income to the different expense categories to complete the budget.
-Every single penny we earn needs to be given a job.
+We need to assign 100% of our income to the different expense categories to complete the budget.
+Every single penny we earn needs to have a job.

 The goal here is to try to minimize the spend buckets and maximize the savings buckets (emergency fund, retirement savings, children’s college fund, and other taxable investments).